Helveticosaurus: Relationship with other sauropsids

 Its affinities with other diapsids are unclear, as it differs greatly from any other known types of marine reptiles, with no apparent close relatives.
-It shares some characteristics with archosauromorphs, and may be related to that group.
+It shares some characteristics with archosauromorphs, and Rieppel (1989) tentatively suggested that it may be related to that group.
 One 2013 analysis of fossil reptile relationships found Helveticosaurus, together with Eusaurosphargis and Saurosphargis, to be most closely related to either the ichthyopterygians or sauropterygians in a large clade of marine reptiles within archosauromorpha.
-Most recent phylogenetic analyses recover a sister taxon relationship between Helveticosaurus and Eusaurosphargis, with one analysis recovering them at successive positions instead.
+Some phylogenetic analyses recover a sister taxon relationship between Helveticosaurus and Eusaurosphargis, with one analysis recovering them at successive positions instead.
 The following cladogram is simplified after the phylogenetic analysis of Li et al. (2014), which includes Eusaurosphargis, Helveticosaurus and all known saurosphargid species.
 The removal / inclusion of Ichthyopterygia was found to affect the topology the most - switching the positions of the Eusaurosphargis+Helveticosaurus and Thalattosauriformes clades, and altering the positions of several taxa within Eosauropterygia, which are not shown.

+Other later studies have not recovered a close relationship between Helveticosaurus and Eusaurosphargis, though many still support that both taxa are more closely related to Sauropterygia than to other extinct reptile groups.
+Cladogram after Wang et al. 2022:Cladogram after Wolniewicz et al. 2023: